 The 2009 IRC building code now require all new residential construction to include an egress window in every bedroom.
-This additional requirement is fairly recent so, most existing basements were not built with egress windows.
-Benefits of a new Egress Window include, more fresh air, better natural lighting, and security.
-By far the best value is adding an egress window to your home because it instantly raises the value of your home by increasing the number of legal bedrooms.
+This additional requirement is fairly recent, so most existing basements were not built with egress windows.
+Benefits of a new Egress Window include: more fresh air, better natural lighting, and security.
+By far the best value to adding an egress window to your home because it instantly raises the value of your home by increasing the number of legal bedrooms.

 Egress windows are required in every room used for sleeping purposes (bedrooms) on any floor and in basements with habitable space.If you are constructing a new home, the code requires that you put an egress window in each bedroom.
 It also requires an egress window in the basement if habitable rooms will be finished in the basement.

 If you install a basement bedroom or bedrooms, an egress window is required in each bedroom.
 If you have an existing home and you add a sleeping room in an unfinished basement, the code requires that you install an egress window in the sleeping room or rooms.